Privacy Policy

 Introduction

-This policy will be reviewed routinely as new technology and practices emerge, to ensure ongoing protection of your privacy by JMU Libraries.
+This policy is reviewed annually as new technology and practices emerge, to ensure ongoing protection of your privacy by JMU Libraries.
 This policy covers all units and operations under the authority of JMU Libraries.
 The policy does not extend to any entity not under the control of JMU Libraries, even if it is physically located in library space.
-This policy will be reviewed every three years, under the purview of Deans Council.
+This policy will be reviewed by the Executive Committee of Deans Council.

 Information We Collect